reasmin24/qa-portfolio/manual-testing/README.md

 ## Manual Testing

-This folder contains manual test cases and bug reports created for web applications.
+This folder contains manual testing artifacts created to validate the functionality, usability, and reliability of web applications.

-Includes:
+### Includes:
-- Functional test cases
+- Functional and regression test cases
-- Regression scenarios
+- Test scenarios based on business requirements
-- Bug reports with severity and priority
+- Detailed bug reports with severity and priority
+- Screenshots and evidence where applicable

+### Objective:
+Ensure application quality by identifying defects early and verifying that features meet expected behavior.